bchelp/Blockchain-Contingent-Labor-Releases/README.md

 </p>
 INVOICE FAILURE REASON CODE – For our Financial Analyst teams, a new feature has been added to allow failed invoices to be categorized with a failure reason code to aid in analysis.
 </p>
 PREPARATION for Kyndryl - As the spin date approaches where GTS will separate to become Kyndryl, we are making changes to our application to allow for both IBM and Kyndryl data to exist in the same blockchain application.
-This release contained work to prevent Kyndryl contractors from claiming time against their POs prior to the July 1 Day0 date.
+This release contained work to prevent Kyndryl contractors from claiming time against their POs prior to the **September** 1 Day0 date.
 Most of these enhancements will not be visible to IBM, but we are working hard to prepare the Contingent Labor on IBM Blockchain application to support both IBM and Kyndryl.
 </p>
 </p>
 <h3>05/05 Release</h3>